7 THINGS YOU SHOULD KNOW ABOUT SILICONE BREAST IMPLANTS & SURGERY

 - Partially under the muscle and partially under the breast tissue (Dual plane)

-7. How long does the breast augmentation operation take?
+7. How long does the breast enhancement operation take?